Dimensionality Reduction and Wasserstein Stability for Kernel Regression

 \end{lemma}

 The PCA projections we work with defined in Equation \eqref{eq:orthoproj} are regarded as mappings from $\mathbb{R}^D$ onto itself.
 In terms of matrices, this means the projection mapping $P = A^\top A$ is used to get the reduced data $P X \in \mathbb{R}^D$ lying on a $d$-dimensional plane.
 An alternative route would be to work with $A \in \mathbb{R}^{d \times D}$ directly instead and obtain reduced data $A X \in \mathbb{R}^d$.
-Similarly to Lemma \ref{lem:pcaerror} one can obtain error estimates in this setting using the $\sin\theta$-Theorem (see, e.g., \cite{yu2015useful}) combined with optimal rates on covariance matrix estimation (see, e.g., \cite{cai2010optimal}).
+Similarly to Lemma \ref{lem:pcaerror} one can obtain error estimates in this setting using the $\sin\theta$-Theorem \citep[see, e.g.,][]{yu2015useful} combined with optimal rates on covariance matrix estimation \citep[see, e.g.,][]{cai2010optimal}.